pradeep11166/KubeTrack/README.md

-# This is my portfolio website for my Devops project
+# KubeTrack: Deployment of Multiple WebApplications
-creating a CI/CD using jenkins and kubernetes and monitoring with splunk.
+creating a CI/CD using Github and jenkins. kubernetes for the app Deployment .
+Splunk for monitoring .
+Grafana for [pods level of monitoring .